patrick-zippenfenig/ClickHouseNIO/README.md

 High performance Swift [ClickHouse](https://clickhouse.tech) client based on [SwiftNIO 2](https://github.com/apple/swift-nio).
 It is inspired by the undocumented [C TCP client from ClickHouse](https://github.com/ClickHouse/ClickHouse/tree/master/src/Client), but written in pure Swift.

+Features:
+- Asynchronous Swift NIO implementation.
+Perfect for concurrent APIs.
+- Native Swift data types support.
+Per table column a simple `[Float]`, `[Int]` or `[String]` array can be used.
+- Simple `query()`, `command()` and `insert()` operations

 This client provides raw query capabilities.
 Connection pooling or relational abstraction may be implemented on top of this library.
-For connection pooling consider using `EventLoopGroupConnectionPool` from Vapor framework.
+For connection pooling and integration into Vapor use, [ClickHouseVapor](https://github.com/patrick-zippenfenig/ClickHouseVapor).

 ## Installation: